TIBCOSoftware/snappydata/README.md

 # Introduction
 SnappyData (aka TIBCO ComputeDB community edition) is a distributed, in-memory optimized analytics database.
-SnappyData delivers high throughput, low latency, and high concurrency for unified analytics workload.
+SnappyData delivers high throughput, low latency, and high concurrency for unified analytics workloads.

 By fusing an in-memory hybrid database inside Apache Spark, it provides analytic query processing, mutability/transactions, access to virtually all big data sources and stream processing all in one unified cluster.

 The primary use case of SnappyData is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
-For instance, there is no need to often pre-aggregate/reduce or generate cubes over your large data sets for ad-hoc visual analytics.
+For instance, often, there is no need to pre-aggregate/reduce or generate cubes over your large data sets for ad-hoc visual analytics.
 This is made possible by smartly managing data in-memory, dynamically generating code using vectorization optimizations and maximizing the potential of modern multi-core CPUs.
 SnappyData enables complex processing on large data sets in sub-second timeframes.

 ![SnappyData Positioning](docs/Images/Snappy_intro.1.png)